Occupational Therapist - Adult Community - Home Working - West Midlands - £25 per hour

 - To take responsibility for own decisions on routine work and recognise the need to contribute and support service and management decisions.

-- Your own dedicated consultant with extensive knowledge
+- Your own dedicated consultant with extensive sector knowledge

 - Personalised job alerts tailored to your requirements

-- "Refer a Friend" bonus - get £200 for each allied health professional you refer who we successfully place
+- "Refer a Friend" bonus - get £200 for each worker you refer who we successfully place

 - Twice weekly payroll